The Gymnosperm Database

 Ethnobotany

 White fir provides a general, construction-grade wood used extensively for framing and plywood.
 In California, it also makes up a significant portion of the Christmas tree market (Laacke 1990).
-Twice (as of 2019) it has served as the U.S. Capitol Christmas tree (both times, it was subsp. lowiana).
+Three times (as of 2024) it has served as the U.S. Capitol Christmas tree (always subsp. lowiana).

 As of 2020, A. concolor appears in many dendrochronological studies, but has rarely been the focus of those studies, perhaps because it typically grows in the company of other species (most often Pinus) that live longer, provide a more variable tree-ring width record, and have more decay-resistant wood.